-- Medical leave related to pregnancy or childbirth: - Medical certification signed by a healthcare provider: - Certification of a Serious Health Condition form, - FMLA paperwork, or - Other documentation that meets the requirements. - o It may take two weeks or more for your doctor's office to process this paperwork, so send it to them as soon as possible. - Family leave to bond with a child who was born into your family: - o Both parents can use our Certification of Birth form.
+- Medical leave related to pregnancy or childbirth: - Medical certification signed by a healthcare provider: - Certification form, - FMLA paperwork, or - Other documentation that meets the requirements. - o It may take two weeks or more for your doctor's office to process this paperwork, so send it to them as soon as possible. - Note: Leave that a parent who gives birth takes in the "postnatal period" will be designated as medical leave, unless you specify otherwise.
+If you plan to also use family leave, you will need to submit a second application.